ctools/ctools/doc/source/users/tutorials/howto/iact/high_level.rst

 Compute a test statistics (TS) map
 ----------------------------------
 The test statistics quantity is a more precise measurement of statistic than the ``SUBDIVSQRT`` option in :ref:`csresmap`.
-To get familiar with the concept of this procedure, :ref:`read more about TS maps <sec_tsmap>`.
+To get familiar with the concept of this procedure, :ref:`read more about TS maps <howto_ts>`.

 .. code-block:: bash